Red Hen Publications

 • • • •

 After all, I have an article regarding Black and Potter.
 I speak about Sirius Black on his own, as well.
 I speak (at great length) concerning the possible motivations of Peter Pettigrew.
 I touch upon Lily, and her face-off with the Dark Lord.
 I also discuss the Pensieve expedition and the timing of the werewolf caper.
 I play around with the question of what James Potter did for a living.
-I even have a lengthy sub-collection of articles regarding Severus Snape.
+I even have a lengthy sub-collection of articles all regarding Severus Snape.
 Surely Mr Lupin should also be considered a suitable subject for examination.

 Unfortunately, Mr Lupin never seemed to agree with me.